-Last week I told you how to spend 48 hours in London.
+Last week I told you six (6) easy ways to spend 48 hours in London!
 This is all well and good I hear you say, but how do I eat and drink without breaking the bank?

 It’s true that London is known as one of the world’s most expensive cities, but amazingly, you can still eat well, and save quite a lot of money at the same time, by being diligent, keeping your eyes and ears open, and thereby saving yourself a pretty penny!